grumlimited/hrmc-shopping-cart/Readme.md

 `items` is a simple `List`.
 Partly because it is assumed such a list would not grow to any extraordinary sizes.
-Partly because there are no requirements at present that would require a more complex data structure, allowing for example for more complex discount calculations.
+Partly because there are no requirements at present that would require a more complex data structure, allowing for example for more advanced discount calculations.

 ### Todos